knath2000/gentedekhorasan/memory-bank/progress.md

 ## 3. Current Status

 -   **Overall:** The application now features a hybrid data model, with Arabic Quranic text served dynamically via Vercel Serverless Functions from a Neon PostgreSQL database.
 Translations, Surah lists, and audio files continue to be served from Vercel Blob.
 The audio playback system is stable and reliable due to the comprehensive refactor.
+-   **Current Issue:** Identified module syntax errors in the `api/get-metadata.ts` function due to TypeScript configuration mismatch.
+The Vercel logs show "Unexpected token 'export'" and "EDGE_CONFIG connection string not found" errors that need to be addressed.
--   **Current Task Group:** Finalizing Memory Bank Documentation for the new architecture and continued system verification.
+-   **Current Task Group:** Creating a solution plan for the API module syntax issue and finalizing Memory Bank documentation for the new architecture.
--   **Next Major Feature Focus:** Thorough testing of both the new API-driven data retrieval for Arabic text and the stable audio system across all platforms.
+-   **Next Major Feature Focus:** Implementing the API module syntax fix and thorough testing of both the new API-driven data retrieval for Arabic text and the stable audio system across all platforms.

 ## 4. Known Issues / Blockers / Considerations (Current)

+-   **API Module Syntax Error:**
+    -   The `api/get-metadata.ts` file is using ES module syntax while Vercel serverless functions expect CommonJS.
+    -   TypeScript configuration mismatch - global `tsconfig.json` set to `"module": "esnext"` but Vercel needs CommonJS.
+    -   Edge Config connection string not properly configured in Vercel environment variables.
+    -   Solution plan created in `memory-bank/solution-vercel-api-module-syntax.md`.
 -   **Testing Required (Data & Audio):**
     -   The new API-driven data flow for Arabic text needs thorough testing for correctness, performance, and error handling on all target platforms.
     -   The comprehensive audio architecture also requires continued thorough testing (as previously noted).